sap-tutorials/Tutorials/tutorials/xsa-cap-create-database-cds/xsa-cap-create-database-cds.md

 [ACCORDION-BEGIN [Step 4: ](Check the Database Explorer)]

 You can now check the generated tables and views in the database explorer.
-Right-click on the database module and select **Open HDI Container**
+Right-click on the database module and select **Open HDI Container**.

 ![Build database module](6.png)

-Once open, navigate to the `Tables` section and double click on the Header table.
+Once open, navigate to the `Tables` section and double-click on the `Header` table.

 ![Build database module](9.png)